ThisIsntTheWay/headless-anki/README.md

 The default user profile is as barebones as it can get.

-Creates the following volumes that can be further exposed by the user:
+The following volumes are exposed and can be mounted by the user:
 - `/data`: Anki data (Profile, decks etc.).
 - `/export`: Path that can be used for exporting Anki decks, e.g. using the AnkiConnect API.